How to Build a Consistent Workout Routine That Actually Sticks

 3. Infrastructure Investment

-"I recently just upgraded to all gym access because there's one right outside my office that makes my in-person days... a lot easier and it gives me a little bit more sleep."
+“I upgraded to all-gym access because there’s one right outside my office.
+It gives me more sleep.”

 4. Evening Preparation

-"Most of the time I have all that stuff all packed already.
-I'm like pretty good on that... the more you do that stuff before you go to bed, the more sleep you get."
+“Most of the time I have all that stuff packed already.
+The more you do that before bed, the more sleep you get.”

 The Morning Advantage